pierrelouys/PSP-StacklessPythonOSLibMOD/mdpages/osl.md

 ### [Image](#image)

-The image module provides PSP-specific image manipulation and rendering, leveraging the OSLib graphics library for hardware-accelerated operations.

 #### Methods
+- **__init__(initial, location, pf):**
-- **__init__(...):** x.<a href="#Image-__init__">`__init__`</a> initializes the image from a file or creates an image.
+    - Description: Initializes a new image object, either loading from a file or creating a new image with the provided dimensions.
+    - Parameters:
+        - initial: A string (filename) or a tuple (width, height).
+        - location: An integer indicating the location of the image (e.g., osl.IN_VRAM).
+        - pf: An integer representing the pixel format (e.g., osl.PF_8888).
 - **clear**(color):
     - Description: Clears the image with the specified color.
     - Parameters:
         - color: The color to use to clear the image.
     - Notes: Clears the image with a given color.
 - **convert**(newLocation, newFormat):
-    - Purpose: Converts an image to a new memory location and pixel format on the PSP.
+    - Description: Converts an image to a new memory location and pixel format on the PSP.
     - Parameters:
         - newLocation: Integer specifying memory location (e.g., osl.IN_RAM, osl.IN_VRAM).
         - newFormat: Integer specifying pixel format (e.g., osl.PF_8888, osl.PF_5650).
-    - Returns: A new image object with the converted image, or raises an exception on failure.
+    - Returns: A new osl.Image object with the converted image.
     - Notes: wraps oslConvertImageTo().
 - **copy**(other, newLocation):
     - Description: Copies another image into this one.
     - Parameters:
-        - other: The image to copy from.
+        - other: An osl.Image object to copy from.
-        - newLocation: The target location for the copied image (optional).
+        - newLocation: Integer for the target location (default is current location; optional).
 	- Notes: wraps oslCreateImageCopy().
 - **correctHalfBorder**():
     - Description: Corrects the half-border issue in the image.